 All installation procedures were developed and tested at Welding Works before attempting installation on site.
-Walter Camp, Welding Works’ Vice President, explains, “Generally, on a field installation, you would have the opportunity to problem-solve and perfect the procedure as you go along.
-With such as tight schedule, we had to perfect the installation methods beforehand.”
+Welding Works’ Walt Camp explained, “Generally, on a field installation, you would have the opportunity to problem-solve and perfect the procedure as you go along.
+With such a tight schedule, we had to perfect the installation methods beforehand.”

 The fence was completed and dedicated in December of 2003.
 It has been called the “single most dramatic change to the Park in 100 years.”
 It provides an unobstructed view of the Reservoir, as well as of the Manhattan skyline.
 There have been virtually no negative comments about the project.
 Christopher Nolan, the Central Park Conservancy’s Vice President for Capital Improvements, reports, “The fence has been very well-received.
 It restores the historic aesthetic of the Reservoir and changes people’s entire perception of Central Park.”

-In the fall of 2000, Welding Works had the opportunity to provide a quote for a very challenging project: the fabrication of over 500,000 pounds of large ductwork, to be completed by the end of December.
-We came in with a very competitive quote, and this longtime customer, an OEM supplier to the utility industries, called us in for a preaward meeting.
+Welding Works had the opportunity to provide a quote for a very challenging project: the fabrication of over 500,000 pounds of large ductwork, to be completed by the end of December.
+We came in with a very competitive quote, and this longtime customer, an OEM supplier to the utility industries, called us in for a pre-award meeting.
 We discussed whether this amount of work, which had not even been engineered yet, could be finished within the time frame specified.
 After the meeting, the customer thought that Welding Works offered the best chance of delivering on time, and we were issued a purchase order at the end of September.

 The project called for 25 large sections of ductwork, ranging in weight from 10,000 to 47,500 pounds.
 The ducts would measure up to 16 feet wide, 51 feet long and 11 feet, 10 inches high.
 Associated platforms, grating and support steel were also required.
 The short time frame made it necessary that many things be done concurrently.
 The customer was still working on arrangement drawings as we worked out shop details and began building duct.
 All welding was performed by welders certified to AWS D1.1.